Williams syndrome: Social and psychological

 While these children often come off as happy due to their sociable nature, often there are internal drawbacks to the way they act.
 76–86% of these children were reported as believing that they either had few friends or problems with their friends.
 This is possibly due to the fact that although they are very friendly to strangers and love meeting new people, they may have trouble interacting on a deeper level.
 73–93% were reported as unreserved with strangers, 67% highly sensitive to rejection, 65% susceptible to teasing, and the statistic for exploitation and abuse was unavailable.
 There are external problems as well.
-91–96% demonstrate inattention, 75% impulsivity, 59–71% hyperactivity 46–74% tantrums, 32–60% disobedience, and 25–37% fighting and aggressive behavior.
+91–96% demonstrate inattention, 75% impulsivity, 59–71% hyperactivity, 46–74% tantrums, 32–60% disobedience, and 25–37% fighting and aggressive behavior.

 In one experiment, a group of children with Williams syndrome showed no signs of racial bias, unlike children without the syndrome.
-They did show gender bias, however, to a similar degree to children without the syndrome, suggesting separate mechanisms for these biases.
+They did show gender bias, however, to a similar degree to children without the syndrome.